France pension reform strikes: Transport chaos on day 2 | DW | 06.12.2019

 - Hospital emergency rooms will run with minimum staff.

 DW's correspondent in Paris, Lisa Louis, said people "want to go back to work" on the second day of the strike.
-She reported 300 kilometers (186 miles) of traffic jams on Friday morning with people opting to take cars to work as the transport sector was "still at a standstill largely."
+She reported over 300 kilometers (186 miles) of traffic jams on Friday morning on main roads in Paris, with people opting to take cars to work as the transport sector was "still at a standstill largely."

 She added that the strike "looked like it was having a huge impact."